Metal Search

 A Brief History on Ferrous Metals

 Humans have utilized ferrous metals dating back over 5000 years to when early blacksmiths fashioned tools, jewelry, body armor, and weapons from meteorite iron.
 But it wasn’t until around 1200 BC that ancient steel-making allowed people to smelt iron ore into usable forms.
+This period marked the beginning of the Iron Age, a significant era that laid the foundation for modern ferrous material usage.

 Fast forward a few millennia, and by the 19th century, ferrous metal production took off during the mass boom of railroads and skyscrapers.
 Innovations like the Bessemer process allowed bulk steel production, which fed rapid industrialization.
-When affordable Model T’s first rolled off Ford’s assembly lines in 1908, carbon steel parts enabled their construction and durability even at mass volumes.
+This period saw the emergence of various steel alloys, each with distinct properties for specific uses.

 Today, advanced alloys and computerized manufacturing allow for precise fabrication of everything from mammoth oil rigs to tiny nanotechnology.
+The evolution of alloy steels has brought about materials with enhanced corrosion resistance and higher tensile strength, essential for modern infrastructure.

 The Most Common Ferrous Metals